Shushsa/docs/docs/ecosystem.md

 rewards, validators can be incentivized through the community pool and on-chain contacting system to ensure that the exchange is operational under all possible market conditions.

-## Q4: "How do counselors make money?"
+## Q4: How do counselors make money?
 Counselors are incentivized by being able to lock their KEX tokens and earn revenue from block rewards at ratio no greater than inflation rate, while their locked assets cannot be slashed.
 The tokens that counselors lock are not transferable in form of shares compared to